Planning a trip to Germany? We asked travel experts and bloggers to share their opinion on the best places to visit in Germany.

 Simon from Journeys to Adventure

-My favourite place to visit in Germany is Garmisch a small Bavarian town surrounded by stunning German Alps, crystal lakes and fairytale castles.
+My favorite place to visit in Germany is Garmisch a small Bavarian town surrounded by stunning German Alps, crystal lakes, and fairytale castles.
 I stayed in Garmisch for 3 nights and had an interesting tour of world-famous castles like Neuschwanstein and Hohenschwangau castle.
 These world-famous castles are within an hour drive from Garmisch.
 Even you can go skiing at Zugspitze mountain top which is Germany’s highest point.

 Yukti from Travel With Me 247